On Memorization of Large Language Models in Logical Reasoning: Introduction

-In the following, we provide an outline of the paper and summarize our key contributions: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt, partopsep=0pt, parsep=0.5pt] \item To quantify memorization in reasoning tasks, we define a memorization score based on the notions of performance inconsistency under local perturbation, inspired by human behavior (\Cref{sec:limem-def}). \item To facilitate the measurement, we propose a new logical reasoning benchmark based on the \emph{Knights and Knaves}~\citep[\kk,][]{KKorig, johnson1990meta} puzzles, that can generate new puzzles at different difficulty levels, locally perturb existing puzzles, and automatically synthesize detailed reasoning steps to solve a given puzzle (\Cref{sec:proposal_dataset}). \item We show that \kk puzzles are challenging, and only the most advanced LLMs could solve them well.
+In the following, we summarize our key contributions: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt, partopsep=0pt, parsep=0.5pt] \item To quantify memorization in reasoning tasks, we define a memorization score based on the notions of performance inconsistency under local perturbation, inspired by human behavior (\Cref{sec:limem-def}). \item To facilitate the measurement, we propose a new logical reasoning benchmark based on the \emph{Knights and Knaves}~\citep[\kk,][]{KKorig, johnson1990meta} puzzles, that can generate new puzzles at different difficulty levels, locally perturb existing puzzles, and automatically synthesize detailed reasoning steps to solve a given puzzle (\Cref{sec:proposal_dataset}). \item We show that \kk puzzles are challenging, and only the most advanced LLMs could solve them well.
 Moreover, our analysis suggests those models exhibit some level of memorization (\Cref{sec:measure_mem}). \item By fine-tuning on \kk samples, we confirm that modern LLMs are capable of memorizing a large collection of puzzles, and reach high memorization score when interpolating~\citep[i.e., fitting,][]{belkin2018overfitting} the training set.
-We observe that the models' generalization accuracies continue to improve as memorization grows (\Cref{sec:learn-to-reason-answer}). \item We design various in-depth analyses (\Cref{subsec:direct-ft-generalization}$\sim$\Cref{subsec:wrong-ans-ft}) to verify that the models developed genuine reasoning capabilities after fine-tuning even with only question-answer pairs and wrong answers, via local perturbation tests, cross difficulty-level transferability, and model internal probing. \item We show that fine-tuning with detailed reasoning steps can further boost the generalization on \kk puzzles, even when fine-tuned with wrong reasoning steps (\Cref{sec:learn-to-reason-cot}). \item To analyze the interplay between memorization and reasoning, we measure per-sample memorization and study how LLMs switch between memorization and reasoning to solve a puzzle (\Cref{sec:mem-reason-classification}). \end{itemize}
+We observe that the models' generalization accuracies continue to improve as memorization grows (\Cref{sec:learn-to-reason-answer}). \item We design various in-depth analyses (\Cref{subsec:direct-ft-generalization}$\sim$\Cref{subsec:wrong-ans-ft}) to verify that LLMs developed improved reasoning capabilities (i.e., generalization) after fine-tuning even with only question-answer pairs, via local perturbation tests, cross difficulty-level transferability, fine-tuning with wrong answers, and model internal probing. \item We show that fine-tuning with detailed reasoning steps can further boost the generalization on \kk puzzles, even when fine-tuned with wrong reasoning steps (\Cref{sec:learn-to-reason-cot}). \item To analyze the interplay between memorization and reasoning, we measure per-sample memorization and study how LLMs switch between memorization and reasoning to solve a puzzle (\Cref{sec:mem-reason-classification}). \end{itemize}